What we know about the Menendez brothers’ resentencing and what happens next

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Taylor Romine, Nick Watt, Melissa Gray, Elizabeth Wolfe and Matthew J. Friedman contributed to this report.
+CNN’s Taylor Romine, Nick Watt, Melissa Gray, Elizabeth Wolfe, Matthew J. Friedman and Chris Boyette contributed to this report.
 Additional reporting by the Associated Press.